 Most companies will focus on potential threats from individuals and groups, with some organizations considered depending on the industry.

-After you identify threats, you should identify vulnerabilities.
-Vulnerabilities to your cybersecurity can be poor firewall infrastructure or lack of education for internal employees.
+After you identify threats, you should locate vulnerabilities.
+Vulnerabilities to your cybersecurity include poor firewall infrastructure or lack of education for internal employees.

 Calculate the Likelihood of Each Event